UNDERWATER DEMOLITION TEAM HISTORIES

 WWII UDT TEAM FOURTEEN

-selected officers and men began arriving at the Naval Combat Demolition
+carefully selected officers and men began arriving at the Naval Combat

 (33) Allied landings during the war.
 They came from